nikitaapraj/weather-api/weather-api-docs/points.md

 ## Overview

-Use this request to get forecast for a location.
-The request returns URLs for two types of forecast:
+Use this request to get data such as weather forecast, the corresponding weather office, observation station, and grid information for the location.

+This request returns URLs for the following data:
-1. Weekly Forecast in the `forecast` property
+1. Weekly forecast
-2. Hourly forecast in the `forecastHourly` property
+2. Hourly forecast
+3. Forecast office
+4. Grid data
+5. Observation stations in the location
+6. Forecast zone
+7. Location's county
+8. Fire weather zone

 ## Example
 ### Request